 Table of Contents

-Our Chinese New Year
+Our Chinese New Year in Hong Kong

 However, when I married and had two kids living in the United States, I found that keeping a traditional Chinese New Year at home was difficult without any support from outside.
 Also, my kids were so young that I was always wondering if it was worth having it.
 I thought maybe I should wait until they were older, so I just bought some Chinese dresses, put some chocolate gold coins in their red packets, and prepared a Chinese dinner on the Chinese New Year.
 Honestly, I didn’t really enjoy it as much as when I was a child in Hong Kong, but I knew it was a good start for my kids to learn about Chinese culture.